 Use Argo workflows to schedule jobs and manage complex job dependencies without the need to code.

 Set up an AWS continuous improvement and continuous development (CI/CD) pipeline to securely store the data framework Docker image in Amazon Elastic Container Registry (Amazon ECR).

-The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation template.
+The diagram below presents the architecture you can build using the example code on GitHub.

-SQL-Based ETL with Apache Spark on Amazon EKS Solutions Implementation architecture
+SQL-Based ETL with Apache Spark on Amazon EKS architecture

 - A customizable and flexible workflow management layer (refer to the Orchestration on Amazon Elastic Kubernetes Service (Amazon EKS) group in the diagram) includes the Argo Workflows plug-in.
 This plug-in provides a web-based tool to orchestrate your ETL jobs without the need to write code.
 Optionally, you can use other workflow tools such as Volcano and Apache Airflow.

 - A secure data processing workspace is configured to unify data workloads in the same Amazon EKS cluster.
 This workspace contains a second web-based tool, JupyterHub, for interactive job builds and testing.
 You can either develop Jupyter notebook using a declarative approach to specify ETL tasks or programmatically write your ETL steps using PySpark.
 This workspace also provides Spark job automations that are managed by the Argo Workflows tool.